Migazu/musinfo/README.md

 I used the following technologies:
 - `HTML`: for the app structure
 - `CSS`: for layout and styling (including Flexbox & Grid)
-- `JavaScript`: to fetch data and dynamically update the DOM
+- `jQuery`: to fetch data and dynamically update the DOM
+- `Bootstrap`: for responsive UI styling
 - `Last.fm REST API`: to get real-time artist and album data

 ## Setup